Izarbe1316505/historicfacts/README.md

-The Industrial Revolution began in Britain in the late 18th century, transforming economies and societies worldwide.
+The Russian Revolution in 1917 led to the overthrow of the Tsarist autocracy and the establishment of the Soviet Union.